SuperOfficeDocs/superoffice-docs/docs/diary/howto/services/get-invitations-services.md

 uid: get_invitation_services
 description: How to get a list of invitations using NetServer services
 author: Bergfrid Skaara Dias
-so.date: 11.04.2021
+so.date: 03.18.2022
-keywords: diary, calendar, appointment, API, web services so.topic: howto
+keywords: diary, calendar, appointment, API, web services, archiveprovider so.topic: howto
 # so.envir:
 # so.client: